dataobservatory-eu/music/content/usecase/mce/index.md

-+++
+---
-# Project title.
+# Use case title.
-title = "Music Creators' Earning Project"
+title: Music Creators' Earning Project

 # Date this page was created.
-date = 2020-09-29T10:00:00
+date: 2020-09-29T10:00:00

 # Project summary to display on homepage.
-summary = "Our Digital Music Observatory contributed to the Music Creators’ Earnings in the Streaming Era project with understanding the level of justified and unjustified differences in rightsholder earnings, and putting them into a broader music economy context.
+summary: "Our Digital Music Observatory contributed to the Music Creators’ Earnings in the Streaming Era project with understanding the level of justified and unjustified differences in rightsholder earnings, and putting them into a broader music economy context.
 The entire research paper is published by the UK Intellectual Property office, and we made the details of our analysis available in a joint publication."

 # Tags: can be used for filtering projects.
-tags = ["music", "United Kingdom"]
+tags:
+- MCE
+- United Kingdom

 # Optional external URL for project (replaces project detail page).
-external_link = ""
+external_link: ""

 # Slides (optional).
 #   Associate this project with Markdown slides.